nandorfn/nandorfn/readme.md

 ## 🧰 Technologies and Tools
 Here are some of the technologies and tools that I use:

-1. Languages: JavaScript, HTML, CSS
+1. Languages: Typescript, JavaScript, HTML, CSS
 2. Front-end: ReactJS, NextJS, TailwindCSS, Bootstrap
 3. Back-end: Node.js, Express.js
-4. Database: MongoDB, MySQL
+4. Database: Prisma, MongoDB, MySQL
 5. Tools: Git, VS Code, Postman, Figma

 ## 💻 Projects